Surgical wound infection - treatment

 - Drain the pocket of pus (abscess), if present

-- Pack the wound with saline-soaked dressings and a bandage
+- Pack the wound with saline-soaked dressings and cover it with a bandage

 Your surgical wound may need to be cleaned and the dressing changed on a regular basis.
 You may learn to do this yourself, or nurses may do it for you.
 If you do this yourself, you will: